SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

     </AppPermissionRequests>
     ```

-1. Select **Create**
+1. Choose **Create**.
-1. You will receive a question if you want to trust this app.
-Confirm this by selecting **Trust It**
+1. To confirm that you want to trust this app, choose **Trust It**.

-## Creating the Azure Storage Queue
+## Create the Azure Queue storage

-In this scenario we will use an Azure Storage Queue to receive messages from a Microsoft Flow.
-Every time a message shows up in the Storage Queue an Azure Function will get triggered to execute a PowerShell script.
-But let us set up the Storage Queue first:
+In this section, you will use Azure Queue storage to receive messages from Microsoft Flow.
+Every time a message shows up in the storage queue, an Azure function is triggered to run a PowerShell script.

+To set up the Azure Queue storage:

-1. Navigate to the Azure portal at https://portal.azure.com and log in.
+1. Go to the Azure portal at https://portal.azure.com and sign in.
-1. Choose **+ New**
+1. Choose **+ New**.
-1. Select **Storage** from the Azure Marketplace listings and select **Storage account - blob, file, table, queue** in the Featured column
+1. From the Azure Marketplace listings, select **Storage**, and in the Featured column, choose **Storage account - blob, file, table, queue**.
 1. Provide values for the required fields as requested.
 Make sure to select **Pin to dashboard** for easy location later and click **Create**.
 The storage account is being created.
 This can take a few minutes.
 1. Open the Storage Account after it has been created and navigate to **Queues** in the navigation
 1. Choose **+ Queue** at the top of the main area of the screen.